Snorkels Search

 Like many examples in nature, the study of airflow trajectory and pressure gave birth to shapes with “perfect fit to purpose” where elegance and efficiency are combined.
 A new range of ACAIS was born, one which increases the performance and efficiency of your 4WD.

-How does it work
+How it works

 A combustion engine needs air and fuel to operate.
 The more air and oxygen flow into the intake manifold, the more efficient the combustion.

+The ACAIS harvests fresh air at roof level where it is the least disturbed.
+This air contains less contaminants and is cooler than air absorbed from the engine bay.
+When the air is cooler, it contains more oxygen.
 Modern vehicles are fitted with engine management systems; these are computers which measure accurately in real-time all inputs available to the engine to improve its efficiency.
 Consequently, the availability of cooler air inflow results in more power and torque.

-Three main parts constitute an ACAIS: a “hat” we call the “Air Ram”, a Snorkel tube we call the “Body” and an air filter called the PACC.
+Three main parts constitute an ACAIS: a “hat” we call the “Air Ram”, a Snorkel tube we call the “Body” and an air filter called the “PACC“.
 The three parts are designed to complement each other in their efficiency.

 The Air Ram